isemona/Variant-Search-WebApp/README.md

-# Variant Search Web Application
+# Gene-variants Search Engine

-Variant Search Engine is a Flask backend and React frontend web application that allows users to search for genes and their respective variants and variant-attributes.
+Gene-variants Search Engine is a Flask backend and React frontend web application that allows users to search for genes and their respective variants and variant-attributes.

 ## Features include:
 1. A search field that allow users to enter a gene and returns a tabular view of each variant and their attributes.